zakman186/docker-Jackettvpn/README.md

               markusmcnugen/qbittorrentvpn
 ```

-You must set the environment variables `OPENVPN_USERNAME` and `OPENVPN_PASSWORD` to provide basic connection details.

 As you can see, the container also expects a downloads volume to be mounted.
-This is where qBittorrent will store your downloads, incomplete downloads and look for a watch directory for new .torrent files.
+This is where qBittorrent will store your downloads, incomplete downloads and/or a watch directory for new .torrent files.

-### Required environment options
+### Environment Variables
 | Variable | Function | Example |
 |----------|----------|-------|
 |`VPN_ENABLED`|Enable VPN? (yes\|no) Default:yes|`VPN_ENABLED=yes`|